iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 ### Disable unwanted checks

-A few checks that we don't want to see complaits about:
+A few checks that we don't want to see complaints about:

 #### Documentation